MicrosoftDocs/power-automate-docs/articles/teams/respond-to-approvals-in-teams.md

 ---
-title: Respond to an approval Microsoft Teams | Microsoft Docs
+title: Respond to an approval in Microsoft Teams | Microsoft Docs
-description: Learn how to respond to an approval in a chat or channel
+description: Learn how to respond to an approval in a chat or channel in Microsoft Teams
 services: ''
 suite: flow
 documentationcenter: na